AndreaBasile97/Scholarpy/README.md

 1. The paper doesn't exists in Semantic Scholar knowledge base.
 2. The paper title is not correctly written or contains less/more words than the real title.
+3. To unlock the full potential of scholarpy you should get the API from (https://www.semanticscholar.org/) and inserting it in the .env

 ## Quick Start 🚀